James-10/airflow-databricks-integration/README.md

 2. Create a `.env` file: `pipenv run env` or `cp .env.example .env`
 3. Add your Databricks and Airflow configs to the `env` file
 4. Execute: `pipenv run up`
-5. Open the Airflow webserver at: http://localhost:8080 to see the dags created
+5. Open the Airflow webserver at: http://localhost:8080 to login and view/execute the DAGs

 To stop the docker deployment, execute: `pipenv run down`